Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 82%

-Up from approximately 50% in 2019.
-The FBA adoption rate has grown every year as Amazon extends Prime delivery benefits exclusively to FBA-fulfilled products.
+Up from around 50% in 2019.
+Adoption has risen every year as Amazon ties Prime delivery benefits exclusively to FBA-fulfilled products, making the Prime badge increasingly difficult to access through other methods.

 AMZScout / Amazon 2025